-In February 2022 we retained our good overall rating from the Care
+In February 2022 we retained our good overall rating from the Care Quality Commission and were rated as outstanding for effective and caring.

 Our strategic focus for 2023 to 2024

 In April 2023, we launched our new three-year strategy which sets out our vision for the future.
 We want to provide outstanding care and to work in partnership to deliver this in the right place, for every service user, every time.